 He didn’t respond, or even look at me.

 “Dave?
 Do you remember me?
 Simmons Burke?”

 His head slowly turned my way.
-He hesitated.
-Then he gathered himself up and hurried over to the other side of the room.
+He hesitated for a moment, thinking.
+Then he gathered himself up and hurried away across the room.

 I took a few breaths.
-I went over and asked the librarian about him.
-She nodded.
-“Schizophrenia,” she said.
+I went over to the librarian and asked her about him.
+She nodded, her look heavy.
+“We think schizophrenia,” she said.
 “He’s been coming here for years.
 Poor guy.”

-Apparently, back in the almost London days, Dave’s genes had tripped a time bomb in him.
-The Dave that I knew was long gone.
-The illness, I knew, could hit perfectly healthy people as young as in their teens and twenties.
+But it did.
+Apparently, back in the almost-London days, Dave’s genes had tripped a ticking time bomb in him.
+I knew a little about the illness.
+It could hit perfectly healthy people in their teens and twenties.

-Dave was squatted down, examining a speck of dirt on the ground.
-Watching him, I wondered if he ever thought about London, if he remembered being salesman of the year or that he had once been a young man with a bright future.
+Dave was squatted down, examining a speck of dirt or something on the ground.
+Watching him, I wondered if he ever thought about London, if he remembered being Salesman of the Year or that he had once been a young man with a bright future.

-There is scene at the end of the movie Saving Private Ryan where we learn that many soldiers have given their lives to save a single man.
-The captain of the rescue team, about to die himself, whispers his last words to Ryan, the man who will return safely home to lead a normal life.
+There is a scene at the end of the movie Saving Private Ryan where we learn that many soldiers have given their lives to save a single man.
+The captain of the rescue team, himself about to die, whispers his last words to Ryan, the man who will return safely home to lead a normal life.
 “Earn this,” the captain says.
 “Earn it.”

-Sitting in the library, I imagined the old — or rather, the young — Dave standing beside me, drawing a deep breath just like the captain and saying those same words to me.
+Sitting there in the library, I imagined the old — or rather, the young — Dave standing beside me, drawing a final breath just like the captain, saying those same words to me.